 There are slightly over 2.2 million dunams of land cultivated in the West Bank and Gaza.
-Two million of those are in the West Bank, but only 80 to 90 and a second s and a second s and a second s and a second s and the second secon thousand dunams of that are irrigated.
+Two million of those are in the West Bank, but only 80 to 90 the contract of the second second thousand dunams of that are irrigated.
 In Gaza about 95,000 dunams are irrigated - nearly half the total cultivated land in the Strip.
 This disparity in the use of irrigation reflects the almost totally different kinds of agriculture pursued in the two areas.

-Б 6 One dunam equals approximately one-fourth acre or onetenth of a hectare.
+One dunam equals approximately one-fourth acre or one-tenth of a hectare.